 - then scroll down to ‘Sections’ where Social Learning Units will be listed as an option to add

 Once added you can choose to make Units the default tab your members see when they visit your group or keep the default as the usual Discussions tab displaying the latest general posts (I prefer to leave Discussions as the default).
 The option to turn this on or off can be found at the very top when you visit the Units area.

 Creating A New Facebook Unit

-Now you have the feature enabled, you can start creating your Units.
+Now you have added the Units feature to your group, you can start creating individual Units.

 If you see the above image, you can click on the blue ‘Create Unit’ button.
 If you don’t see this, you can click the Units tab and the option will be at the top.